Yelp/mrjob/docs/guides/emr-advanced.rst

 case you want to run task instances on the spot market and purchase master and core instances the regular way.

-cluster pooling interacts with bid prices more or less how you'd expect; a job will join a pool with spot instances only if it requested spot instances at the same price or lower.
+Cluster pooling interacts with bid prices more or less how you'd expect; a job will join a pool with spot instances only if it requested spot instances at the same price or lower.